 - Plan your time.
 As you have very little time, you have to use it to the maximum efficiency.
 To do so, you have to prepare a plan and stick to it.
 If you simply sit down and get to work, you will not be able to track your progress and see that, for example, you are taking too long at a certain stage and won’t be able to finish on time if you continue in this fashion.
 Break your time into 30-minute intervals and evaluate how much of if you need for each task.
 Try to have at least an hour unassigned to anything because some steps will inevitably take longer than planned.

 - Take your time reading the prompt.
 You are in a hurry, but not reading the prompt attentively can lead to catastrophic results – you may miss some important details (like the need to use a certain number of sources) or misunderstand the question entirely.
 It is unpleasant enough in normal circumstances, but right now, you cannot afford to find out that the essay you’ve just finished was written using a wrong prompt.
 Ideally, you should write down the main points of the prompt in your own words so that you can refer to them later on – this way, you can be sure you’ve understood everything correctly;

 - Make sure you understand the style and formatting guidelines.
 Be too quick to read them, and you may realize too late that you’ve gotten things wrong and had to single space your paper and now you have to write as much as you’ve already done, but there is no time to do so;

 - Take notes from reliable sources.
-If you’ve done some reading and have at least a basic acquaintance with the topic, organize the books and sources you have.
+If you’ve done some reading and have at least a basic acquaintance with the topic, organize the books and sources you have when dealing with the overnight essay.
 Skim over them and make notes, marking down fragments you want to cite.

 6 Writing Tips to Prepare a Well-Written Paper